• Skip to primary navigation

 The only forest I see these in around Minnesota and Wisconsin is mixed hardwoods, although they're found across North America down to Costa Rica.
 In Costa Rica there's also Harrya atriceps, a rare cousin with a black cap.

 Like other boletes, they're mycorhizal, growing on the ground, and never from trees.
 I usually see them near red and or white oak, but they are known to grow with conifers too.
-When we go out for trumpets, we're usually going around late July, or August, and the chrome feet are pretty dependable every year.
+When we go out for black trumpet mushrooms, we're usually going around late July, or August, and the chrome feet are pretty dependable every year.

 The Chome-footed bolete, or Harrya chromapes, Tylopilus chromapes, Leccinum chromapes